aryadishant414/portfolio-2024/README.md

 ## Status: Currently in Development

-I am currently working on my personal portfolio, which will showcase my skills, experiences, and projects as a frontend developer and software engineer.
+I am currently working on my personal portfolio, which will showcase my skills, experiences, and projects as a full-stack developer and software engineer.
 This portfolio is being built using **Next.js** and **TypeScript**.

 ## Technologies Used